SummaryRead the full fact sheet

 If you are worried, see your doctor.
 They can explain your options for working at getting your libido back.

 The quality of your sperm decreases as you get older.
-As you age, it may take longer for your partner to get pregnant, and the risk that you may not be able to conceive at all increases.
+As you age there is a risk that you may not be able to conceive increases.
 And there is a higher chance of miscarriage if the father is over 45 years old.

 Sex tips for older men